Harper Promise Scholarship

 Juniors – Fifteen (15) hours of community service must be completed during the 11th grade year (including the summer after junior year).
 Hours must be completed and reported no later than the last day of summer school following junior year.

 Seniors – Twenty (20) hours of community service must be completed during the 12th grade year.
 Service hours completed during the summer after senior year will not be included.
-Hours must be completed and reported no later than the Friday immediately preceding the scheduled graduation ceremony.
+Hours must be completed and reported no later than May 1 of senior year.

 Community Service Resources